DamoM73/anvil-python-tutorials/05_anvil_interface.md

 ### Design mode

-To the left of the desing mode you have the **layout**.
+To the left of the design mode you have the **layout**.
 This is where you add and position components to make your website.
 To the right you have the **components panel**.

 ![design](./assets/img/05/design_mode.png)